Breakfast in a cup as a quick breakfast idea. Totally normal, right?

 We had one of those moments today.

-Being a bad busy, working mother, I know the drive to Flea’s pre-school takes precisely 9 minutes.
-It should take 7, but the average age is in Lytham is about 95, so there are a lot of slow drivers to contend with.
+Being a bad busy, working mother, I know the drive to my daughter’s pre-school takes precisely 9 minutes.
+It should take 7, but the average age is in Lytham (where we live) is about 95, so there are a lot of slow drivers to contend with.

-This means Flea and I can wake up at 8.35am, get dressed and be in the car for 8.51am.
-The nine minute journey is ample time for Flea to eat her breakfast (usually some cereal with raisins or blueberries) and still get to pre-school ahead of circle time.
+Having a quick breakfast means Flea and I can wake up at 8.35am, get dressed and be in the car for 8.51am.
+The nine minute journey is ample time for Flea to eat her breakfast (usually some cereal with raisins or blueberries) and still get to pre-school before circle time.

 However, school broke up a fortnight ago (wretched private schools) so Flea’s moved to a day nursery for the summer.
 Crucially, the nursery is only 6 minutes drive from the house.
 This morning, we woke up and got dressed as per the usual schedule, and Flea got her cereal and took it to the car.
 But the timing was all wrong, and she was only halfway through the cereal as we pulled into the car park.